 The status quo was preserved until 1960 when a Department of Mechanical, Civil and Mining Engineering was established to give recognition to the fact that courses in Civil Engineering and later Mining Engineering had commenced in Wollongong.
 This combined department was renamed a School in 1973 (with the Department of Systems, Structural and Thermal Engineering).
 When the decision was taken to grant the University of Wollongong its autonomy and the new academic structure was determined in 1974, the Department of Mechanical Engineering was established with an academic staff of five.
 It can be seen that during the twelve year period of turmoil from 1962 to 1974 when other branches of engineering were developing at Wollongong, the academic staff concerned with teaching mechanical engineering dropped from over six to five.

 The foundation Chair of Mechanical Engineering was established in 1974 and filled by Professor S. A. Marshall in late 1975.
 Professor Marshall had been a senior lecturer in the Department of Control Engineering at Sheffield University prior to his appointment to Wollongong.
+After 1975, the Department continued making steady progress as a rigorous contributor to the teaching of traditional mechanical engineering.
 Table 2 shows the list of HOS from 1975-1999.

 Since 1975, the Department has continued to make steady progress until it became part of the School of Mechanical, Materials and Mechatronic Engineering in 2003.
 Within that School mechanical engineering continues to be an important and contributing component.